-Whether you’re creating text-, image-, or video-based content to communicate explicit or tacit knowledge (or both), there are a variety of tools available to help you accomplish your goals.
+Whether you’re creating text-, image-, or video-based content to communicate explicit or tacit knowledge (or both), there are a variety of knowledge management tools available to help you accomplish your goals.

 Knowledge-base software, such as Helpjuice, allows you to store knowledge and content in a centralized database accessible by your team (and, in many cases, your customers).

 Wikis can be another helpful solution for storing knowledge that employees or customers can access.

 Overall, your goal at this stage is to ensure the knowledge and information your teams contribute to the organization are created and delivered in the most efficient way possible—and in a way that guarantees everyone within the organization can access it any time they need.

 4. Continue to Improve Your Knowledge and Knowledge-Management Efforts